smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Uploading Images/index.md

 2. You must upload images from your mobile device to the head unit before using them in a template.
 3. Persistent images are stored on a head unit between sessions.
 Ephemeral images are destroyed when a session ends (i.e. when the user turns off their vehicle).
 4. Images can not be uploaded when the app's `hmiLevel` is `NONE`.
 For more information about permissions, please review [Understanding Permissions](Getting Started/Understanding Permissions).

-To learn how to use images once they are uploaded, please see [Text, Images, and Buttons](Displaying a User Interface/Text Images and Buttons).

 ## Checking if Graphics are Supported
 Before uploading images to a head unit you should first check if the head unit supports graphics.
 If not, you should avoid uploading unnecessary image data.
 To check if graphics are supported, @![iOS]check the `SDLManager.systemCapabilityManager.defaultMainWindowCapability` property once the `SDLManager` has started successfully.!@@![android,javaSE,javaEE] check the `getCapability()` method of a valid `SystemCapabilityManager` obtained from `sdlManager.getSystemCapabilityManager()` to find out the display capabilities of the head unit.!@